 Bring all reagents and samples to room temperature without additional heating and mixed thoroughly by gently swirling before pipetting (avoid foaming).
-Prepare all reagents and samples as directed in the previous sections.
+Prepare all reagents, working standards and samples as directed in the previous sections.

 - 1. Set a Blank well without any solution. - 2.
-Add 50 μl of Standard or Sample to each well.
-It is highly recommended that controls and samples are run in duplicate. - Add 50 μl of HRP-conjugate to each well (excluding the Blank Well).
-Mix well, cover with a plate sealer, and incubate for 60 minutes at 37°C. - 4.
+Add 50 μl of Standard or Sample per well. - Add 50 μl of HRP-conjugate to each well (excluding the Blank well), then add 50 μl of Antibody, gently agitate to ensure thorough mixing, cover with a new plate sealer, and incubate for 60 minutes at 37°C. - 4.
 Aspirate the liquid from each well and wash 3 times.
 Wash by adding approximately 200 μl of Wash Buffer using a squirt bottle, multi-channel pipette, manifold dispenser or automated washer.
 Allow each wash to sit for 10 seconds before completely aspirating.
 After the last wash, aspirating remove any remaining Wash Buffer then invert the plate and tap against clean absorbent paper. - 5.
-Add 50μl of Substrate A and 50μl Substrate B to each well, mix well, and incubate in the dark for 15 minutes at 37°C. - 6.
-Add 50 μ l of Stop Solution to each well.
+Add 50 μl of Substrate A and 50 μl Substrate B to each well, gently agitate to ensure thorough mixing, and incubate in the dark for 15 minutes at 37°C. - 6.
+Add 50 μl of Stop Solution to each well.
 The blue color will change to yellow immediately.
 If color change does not appear uniform, gently tap the plate to ensure thorough mixing.
 The Stop Solution should be added to wells in the same order and timing as was the substrate solution. - 7.
 Determine the optical density (OD value) of each well immediately using a microplate reader set to 450 nm.